chuuuing/react-practise/1.installation/2.create_new_app/README.md

 A JavaScript toolchain consists of:

-1. **package manager**: such as Yarn or npm.
+1. **package manager**: such as `Yarn` or `npm`.
 To manage third-party packages, and easily install or update them.
-2. **bundler**: such as webpack or Parcel.
+2. **bundler**: such as `webpack` or `Parcel`.
 It lets you write modular code and bundle it together into small packages to optimize load time.
-3. **compiler**: such as Babel.
+3. **compiler**: such as `Babel`.
 It lets you write modern JavaScript code that still works in older browsers.

 To manually choose from those 3 tool types and build your **own** toolchain.
 Check this [tutorial](https://medium.com/@JedaiSaboteur/creating-a-react-app-from-scratch-f3c693b84658)